slittorin/home-assistant/README.md

 Home Assistant is powerful and includes a number of capabilities and features out of the box.

-However, it also needs proper design and configuration to manage historical data and visualization.\
+However, it also needs proper design and configuration to meet my current and future needs, primarily to manage historical data and visualization.\
-Therefore it requires quite alot of though to setup and configure.
+Therefore it requires quite alot of though and detail to setup and configure.

 My Home Assistant installation is setup according to the following: